INCOHESIONS/sky-engine/README.md

 app.mainloop()
 ```

+> This feature based on `Unity`'s coroutines.
+See their [documentation](https://docs.unity3d.com/6000.2/Documentation/Manual/Coroutines.html) for their version of the feature, done in `C#`.

 `Hook`s can automatically detect `Coroutine`s, calling `app.executor.start_coroutine` when triggered instead of simply calling the decorated generator function.

-> The use of generators and `yield` was heavily inspired by `Unity`.
-See their [documentation](https://docs.unity3d.com/6000.2/Documentation/Manual/Coroutines.html) for their version of the feature, done in `C#`.

-Earlier, we'd called `add_component` directly on our `app` instance.
-Doing this actually calls `add_component` on the most recently added `Scene`, the engine's way of organizing many components into separate objects for easier management.
-Multiple `Scene`s may be loaded at once, as games usually contain portions that act differently from others, but are ran concurrently, such as the level and user interface.
+Earlier, we called `add_component` directly on our `App` instance.
+Doing this actually calls `add_component` on the most recently added `Scene`, the engine's way of organizing many components into separate collections for easier management.
+Multiple `Scene`s may be loaded at once, as games usually contain portions that act differently from others, but run in parallel, such as the level and user interface.

 In our case, the most recently added `Scene` is simply the default scene, as we haven't added any others.
 Here's an example that does not create a default scene, and instead adds two scenes, with each rendering a differently colored circle: